John Perry Barlow: Early life and education

 Barlow's paternal ancestors were Mormon pioneers.
 He grew up on Bar Cross Ranch in Cora, Wyoming, a 22000 acre property his great-uncle founded in 1907, and attended elementary school in a one-room schoolhouse.
-Raised as a devout member of The Church of Jesus Christ of Latter-day Saints, he was prohibited from watching television until the sixth grade, when his parents allowed him to "absorb televangelists".
+He was raised as a devout member of The Church of Jesus Christ of Latter-day Saints and prohibited from watching television until the sixth grade, when his parents allowed him to "absorb televangelists".

 Although Barlow's academic record was erratic throughout his secondary education, he "had his pick of top eastern universities... simply because he was from Wyoming, where few applications originated".
 In 1969, he graduated from Wesleyan University's College of Letters.
 He served as Wesleyan's student body president until the administration "tossed him into a sanitarium" following a drug-induced attempted suicide attack in Boston, Massachusetts.
 After two weeks of rehabilitation, he returned to his studies.
-In his senior year, he became a part-time resident of New York City's East Village and immersed himself in Andy Warhol's Factory demimonde, cultivating a friendship with Rene Ricard and developing a brief addiction to heroin.
+In his senior year, he became a part-time resident of New York City's East Village and immersed himself in Andy Warhol's Factory, cultivating a friendship with Rene Ricard and developing a brief addiction to heroin.

-As he neared graduation, Barlow was admitted to Harvard Law School and was contracted to write a novel by Farrar, Straus and Giroux at the behest of his mentor, the autodidactic Pulitzer Prize-winning novelist and historian Paul Horgan.
-Initially supported by a $5,000 or $1,000 advance from the publisher, he decided to eschew these options in favor of spending the next two years traveling around the world, including a nine-month sojourn in India, a riotous winter in a summer cottage on Long Island Sound in Connecticut, and a screenwriting foray in Los Angeles.
+As he neared graduation, Barlow was admitted to Harvard Law School.
+He was also contracted to write a novel by Farrar, Straus and Giroux at novelist and historian Paul Horgan's behest.
+Initially supported by an advance of either $5,000 or $1,000, he decided instead to spend two years traveling the world, including nine months in India, a winter stay on Long Island Sound in Connecticut, and a screenwriting foray in Los Angeles.
 Barlow eventually finished the novel, but it was rejected by several publishers (including Farrar, Straus and Giroux) and remains unpublished.
 During this period, he also "lived beside Needle Park on New York's Upper West Side and dealt cocaine in Spanish Harlem".